SaneleM0612/Sales-Predicting-Regression-Model/README.md

 Predictors: TV, radio, and newspaper expenditures were used as predictors for the regression model.
 Training and Testing: The dataset was divided into training and testing sets to evaluate model performance.

-## Model Summary:

-The regression model was built using the training data and evaluated based on various metrics.
-Coefficients were estimated for each predictor variable to quantify their impact on sales.
-Model significance and goodness-of-fit metrics, such as R-squared, were assessed to evaluate overall model performance.
-Results and Interpretation:

 ## Interpretation of Coefficients: